 “Kids had built dens inside the berm.
 It really was rather dangerous as it was very sandy and could have collapsed at any time.
 We had a lot of fun playing there.

-“I assumed it was built to protect the farming land from salt water until it became redundant when they improved the sea defenses at Rossall.
+“I assumed it was built to protect the farming land from salt water until it became redundant when they improved the sea defences at Rossall.
 They could not have farmed successfully there without protection.”

 Maxine Blundell “We live on Thornton Gate; this is really interesting.
 Thanks Mike.
-Our house, number 5, was built around 1909, along with number 1, number 3 (originally Wittscot) and number 7 (known as Windsor house).
+Our house, number 5, was built around 1909, along with number 1, number 3 (originally Wittscot) and number 7 (known as Windsor House).
 We think our house was known as Berkley House.
 I would love to find out more, hopefully I’ll have the time one day.
 Thanks again.”

 Lizzy Stokes answers “Maxine.
 No 1 Thornton Gate was called Rosscot.
 We lived there from 1987 to 2000.
 Our neighbour at No 3 told us the houses were built for the Corporation of Rossall School.
 They will definitely have some stuff in the archive if you contact them.”